benevolent-games/slate/readme.md

 ## 🧐 more useful utils

-ain't got no time to document these fully, but they're there
+ain't got no time to document these, but they're there

 - `debounce` — my trusty debouncer
 - `deep` — utilities for data structures like 'equal' and 'freeze'